Peakk2011/cygnus/SECURITY.md

 ## Error Messages

-Use our error-overlay system.
+Use my error-overlay system.
 Show helpful messages but don't show how the system works inside.

 ## Packages